profgavinbrown/profgavinbrown.github.io/_pages/about.md

 News
 ======
-See my archived <b>news page</a> for older work, but recent things are....
+See my archived <b>news page</b> for older work, but recent activities are....